 Stanley and Seaforts is also in East Tacoma.
 It's an older restaurant with classic decor, a steak and seafood-driven menu, and one of the best views of Tacoma.
 It's a surefire hit for a date night.

-Otherwise, you will find lots of small places along the main thoroughfares of 38th, 56th, 72nd, McKinley, and Pacific.
+Otherwise, you will find lots of small places along the main thoroughfares of 38th, 56th, 72nd, McKinley and Pacific.

 One of the best perks of living in the Eastside is that getting around is convenient and easy.
 Freeway access to I-5 is close by.
 If you commute to Seattle, the northernmost Tacoma I-5 exit is Portland Avenue, and if you get on the freeway here, you essentially skip all the traffic backups around the Tacoma Dome.
 For commuters, there may be no finer neighborhood (unless you enjoy traffic).

 Most of the homes on this side of town are somewhere between 1,000 and 2,400 square feet and you can find quite a range of sizes, shapes, and eras.
 There are many well-kept homes from the 1940s and 50s here, some new development, and many homes in between.
 Hands down, you can get more home for your money here than you can in the North End, which is another perk.
 The neighborhood has an active neighborhood council.

 Nearby South Tacoma and the areas around Tacoma Mall offer many more apartment options, often still very affordable options as well.